falkr/ttm4175/pages/security-4-2020.md

 reboot
 ```

-+ After running the reboot command, wait until Metasploitable has rebooted and then try to login with for example telnet:
++ After running the reboot command, wait until Metasploitable has rebooted and then try to login with telnet:
 ```bash
 apt-get install telnet
 telnet <IP_address_victim_machine>